 According to the 2019 National Food Hub Survey, about 40% of food hubs were nonprofit organizations, about 36% were for-profit organizations, and the rest were cooperatives or reported not having a formal legal structure.
 Since New Roots, Inc. is a nonprofit organization, it is important to highlight specific characteristics of those food hubs that are nonprofit organizations.
-In 2019, nonprofit food hubs generated on average a 7% net profit margin, defined as gross revenue divided by total expenses.
-In 2019, New Roots Inc.'s net profit margin was 15% (Table 4), which indicates that, in 2019, New Roots Inc. performed better than aggregated nonprofit food hubs in terms of profitability (Table 4).
+In 2019, nonprofit food hubs generated on average a 7% net profit margin, defined as 1 minus total expenses divided by gross revenue.
+In 2019, New Roots Inc.'s net profit margin was 9% (Table 4), which indicates that, in 2019, New Roots Inc. performed slightly better than aggregated nonprofit food hubs in terms of profitability (Table 4).